hauptmech/vanilla_javascript_treetable/README.md

-Simple and clean treetable in vanilla js.
+Simple and clean treetable (treegrid) in vanilla javascript.

 How it works
 -----